The Siurana: Anatomy of an Extraction

 Is there a solution?

 Yes, or at least there are serious alternatives on the table.
-Technical studies point to the reuse of treated wastewater — especially from the Reus sewage treatment plant — as the most viable route to reducing dependence on the diversion.
+The institutional route has already been tried: the Siurana-Riudecanyes Negotiation Table, promoted by the Generalitat, concluded eight sessions without agreement.4 Technical studies, however, point to the reuse of treated wastewater — especially from the Reus sewage treatment plant — as the most viable route to reducing dependence on the diversion.
 It is estimated that water reclamation could provide between 4 and 6 cubic hectometres per year for irrigation, a volume equivalent to or greater than what is currently extracted from the Siurana.
 To this should be added improvements in irrigation efficiency and better use of other sources already available in the Camp de Tarragona.

 The Siurana conflict is, ultimately, the result of decisions taken almost a century ago that now collide with a new reality: climate change is worsening water scarcity, and what once may have seemed a reasonable exchange between territories now demands an honest reassessment.
 Until that reassessment arrives, two activists stand before a judge for having done, for a few hours, what nature has been demanding for decades: letting the river flow.